sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

   *of existing protocols.*

 ##### Socket communications
-> Firs, let's figure out how to ensure that every socket is unique.
+> First, let's figure out how to ensure that every socket is unique.
 If they're not, you
 > can't establish a reliable communication channel
+>
+> Giving every `process` a unique PID helps to deal with the problem locally.
+But such
+> an approach doesn't work over network.
+>
+> To create a unique within a given network, and the protocol and port are unique among
+> we recommed using the TCP/IP - `ip` protocol.
+With the TCP/IP, the IP addresses of the
+> network layer are unique within a given network, and the protocol and port are unique
+> among host Node.js applications.

+> TCP and UDP are two major protocols for communicating between hosts.
+Explore how your
+> Node.js application connect to TCP and UDP sockets.